 SUMMER TOUR: See southern Iceland at its scenic best with this six-day summer tour.
 Explore the charming capital of Reykjavik and head out to sea on a whale-watching cruise.
 Enjoy a therapeutic dip in the brand new Sky Lagoon, explore the island of Heimaey on the Westman archipelago, and admire the plunging waterfalls of Seljalandsfoss and Skogafoss.
-Watch the world-famous lava show at Vik, sample local beer at a microbrewery, and hike amongst the colourful rhyolite mountains of Landmannalaugar.
+Watch the world-famous lava show at Vik, and hike amongst the colourful rhyolite mountains of Landmannalaugar.

 This morning we embark on a city tour of Reykjavik.
 Take in sights including the famous Hallgrimskirkja church, National Museum, City Hall, and Houses of Parliament.